by John Ellis

 Conservative evangelicalism’s penchant for a consumerist approach to church makes for an easy target.
 And progressive Christians love to point out and shout down the sins of their parents and those not enlightened enough to escape their parents’ “consumerism.”
 Although, I doubt that progressive Christians would use the word “sin.”
 Except, progressive Christianity has glaring deficiencies of its own when it comes to ecclesiology.
 The list of those deficiencies is rather long, too long for one article.
 In this post, I’m going to focus on how identity politics is incompatible with a Biblically informed anthropology and ecclesiology.

-As a pet issue for many progressive Christians, identity politics fragments the Body of Christ into multiple units that are mostly isolated from each other.
+As a pet issue for many progressive Christians, identity politics fragments the Body of Christ into multiple units that they believe are, by definition, mostly isolated from each other.
 Claiming that one subculture cannot empathize with or even understand the experiences and perspective of other subcultures means that identity politics pits subcultures against subcultures.
 One of the objectives of the Incarnation was to fulfill the promise God made to Abraham to bless all the peoples of the world through him.
 Jesus came to build a community of faith made up of people from all tribes and tongues who are repenting of their sins and placing their faith in Jesus.
 Any ideology that denies the unity of the Body of Christ and fractures the Church of Jesus Christ into mutually exclusive identity groups is an ideology that needs to be pushed back on.

 Ideologically, identity politics is the tense marriage between Marxism and post-modernism.

 Looking at the relationship between identity politics and Marxism reveals that the similarities between the two ideologies lie mainly in the way power is viewed.
 Historically, Marxism views the world in two groups – the bourgeoisie (those with power) and the proletariat (those without power).
-Now, and please bear with and forgive me, I’m going to use some technical language while oversimplifying; Marxism constrains history (and the present) by what’s called Dialectical Materialism.
+Now, and please bear with me and forgive me, I’m going to use some technical language while oversimplifying – Marxism constrains history (and the present) by what’s called Dialectical Materialism.
 Simultaneously adopting and rejecting Hegel’s thesis/antithesis/synthesis, Marx drug the German philosopher’s system into the dusty, coarse, and stifling ditch of materialism.

 Rejecting the belief that ideas (the immaterial) exists, much less matters, Marx believed that ideas only exist in reference to the material, and for Marx “material” and “history” were basically synonymous.
 Ideas do not create consequences, ideas are consequences created by the material/history.
 In short, that means that history is conflict and what emerges from conflict is the current reality, and eventually everything will be hunky-dory after the power structure has been toppled and an equalizing synthesis is left.